-In the 70s and 80s, as founder of Lanpar Technologies, Rene spearheaded the development, manufacturing and distribution of proprietary computer software and hardware.
+In the 70s and 80s, as the founder of Lanpar Technologies, Rene spearheaded the development, manufacturing, and distribution of proprietary computer software and hardware.
 This publicly traded company was one of the industry leaders for over 10 years.

 Rene is a graduate of McGill University (B.Sc.) and Harvard Graduate School of Education (M.Ed.).
 His passion for advanced and disruptive technologies has recently led him to 3D printing, drones, satellites, and virtual reality applications.

 Following the 2005 earthquake in Muzaffarabad, Pakistan, he donated, helped install a solar/ wind-powered Mobile Cube water purification system, and co-orchestrated the financing and shipment of CA $2 million of medicine through India to Pakistan.
 Rene sees the future of the Internet and manufacturing technologies in space as one direction leading to the alleviation of human suffering.